ayusheesingh-zz/opentelemetry-project/README.md

 # OpenTelemetry Collector Demo

 This demo is a sample Python app to build the collector and exercise its tracing functionality.

-To build and run the demo, first we will need to deploy the Python app and then the collector.
+To build and run the demo, we will need to deploy the Python app and the collector and send traces to Azure Monitor.

 # Deploying the Python Application
 #### 1. Create Docker image for Python app